yzeng1121/yzeng1121/README.md

 <h4 align="center">(pronounced you-sin)</h4>

 <p align = "center" >
-I’m a computer science student with interests in how technology works to improve overall patient outcomes and its role in advancing medicine.
-I'm particularly fascinated with how AI/ML can help streamline the patient care & treatment delivery process, so please feel free to reach out if you're working on cool projects related to that!
+I'm a computer science student at Tufts University passionate about full-stack development and using software to drive meaningful change.
+I mainly work with C++, Java, & JavaScript, and have experience with modern frontend tools.
+I'm currently diving deeper into backend development, system design, scalable architectures, and machine learning.
+I'm especially interested in the intersection of tech, medicine, and biology—from tools that support patient recovery to innovations in digital health.
 </p>

 - 💻 I’m currently working on an **iOS application**!

-- 💬 Ask me about **sorting algorithms, restaurants around Boston, and pop-indie music !**
+- 💬 Ask me about **my favorite sorting algorithms, restaurants around Boston, and music!**

 - 📫 Contact me: **yu.zeng@tufts.edu**